sbandaru08/jobRunner/README.md

 ## Feature
 - simple usage
-- can add your custom event listener to repeateed job
+- can add your custom event listener to repeated job
-- can choose where stop on any job failure
+- can choose whether stop or continue on any job failure
 - can use all job's results as array
 ```javascript
 {